Helloween (EP)

-Helloween is the debut EP by German heavy metal band Helloween.
-It was released on 1 April 1985 on Noise Records.
+Helloween is the debut EP by German power metal band Helloween.
+It was released on 29 April 1985 on Noise Records.

 Background

 Although it is a speed metal rather than a power metal album, the record is significant as the first effort by the group that would redefine the power metal genre.
 Helloween was followed up later that same year by the band's first full-length album, Walls of Jericho.